 The Office of Financial Aid is committed to assisting students and their families meet the cost of attending the University.
 The following information is provided to ensure that students who apply for assistance understand the financial aid programs available and the application procedures.

 Most student financial assistance is awarded on the basis of financial need.
 The cost of attendance is an estimate of the student’s direct and indirect educational expenses for an academic year.
 Direct expenses are tuition, fees, room and meals for students who live on campus and only tuition and fees for students living off campus.
 The budgets also include allowances for estimated expenses for books and supplies, personal items, transportation, and living expenses for off-campus students.
 The following are examples of two budgets used to determine eligibility during the 2009-2010 academic year:

 Cost of Attendance 2009-2010

 | *Institutional charges subject to change every year

 | *Out-of-state tuition is an additional $7,900 for full-time undergraduate students.

 The Expected Family Contribution (EFC) is computed from the information students and, if applicable, their families provided on the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed online at http://www.fafsa.ed.gov/.
 The EFC is available on the Student Aid Report (SAR) sent to applicants after the FAFSA has been processed by the federal processor.

-The Office of Financial Aid has established April 15, 2008 as the 2008-09 deadline for submission of the FAFSA.
-Students should meet this filing deadline for priority consideration of financial aid for returning students.
+The Office of Financial Aid has established April 15, 2009 as the 2009-10 deadline for submission of the FAFSA.
+Students should meet this filing deadline for priority consideration of financial aid.